History of Littleton Industrial Park

 For many years, Littleton’s economy was dependent on the shoe factories that lined the Ammonoosuc River.
 When two of the largest factories closed in the early 1970’s, local business leaders revived the Littleton Industrial Development Corporation and forged a new path to economic health.
-Here, longtime LIDC president Paul McGoldrick describes the importance of the LIDC to the area’s economy.

 LIDC’s history of successful recruitment and industrial development began in the early 1950’s, as a for-profit industrial development corporation, but activity slowed during the 1960’s.
-After the factories closed, many of us who were active in the Chamber of Commerce’s economic development subcommittee approached the existing LIDC and persuaded them to transfer their name, purpose and resources to a restructured non-profit entity under the moniker Littleton Industrial Development Corporation.
+After the factories closed, many who were active in the Chamber of Commerce’s economic development subcommittee approached the existing LIDC and persuaded them to transfer their name, purpose and resources to a restructured non-profit entity under the moniker Littleton Industrial Development Corporation.
 The non-profit status allowed LIDC to apply for government grants, something they could not have done before.

 Paul Gilderson, former Director of the New Hampshire Department of Resources and Economic Development, would send us prospects, and we would show them a piece of land owned by a local farmer.
 Unfortunately, we couldn’t tell them a firm price, discuss infrastructure such as roads, water or sewer, because the LIDC didn’t yet own any land appropriate for industrial development.
 In 1972, Gilderson told us that until we could make some firm offers of land and support infrastructure to businesses, he wouldn’t refer any more prospects to us.